MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Out-GridView.md

 - Multiple.
 Zero, one, or many items.
 Use this value when the next command can take multiple input objects.
 This value is equivalent to the **Passthru** parameter.

-This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: OutputModeOption
 Parameter Sets: OutputMode